 The content on your website or blog should be optimised so that it shows up on the main search engines such as Google or Bing, bringing traffic to your website.
-Search Engine Optimization (SEO) is vital for increasing your sites visibility.
+Search Engine Optimization (SEO) is vital for increasing the visibility of your web site.

 The WordPress architecture incorporates SEO nicely i.e. its search engine friendly with its clean permalink structure.
 By creating a blog post and adding the basic SEO techniques such as title tags, keywords and links, once you hit the publish button you can be confident you’ve helped increase your site’s visibility.